Odoo: History

-In 2013, the company won a Deloitte award for being the fastest-growing company in Belgium, with 1549% growth over a five-year period.
+In 2013, the company won a Deloitte award for being the fastest-growing company in Belgium, with 1,549% growth over five years.

-In 2014, the company was renamed Odoo, to diversify itself from the term "ERP".
-In 2015, Inc. Magazine placed Odoo in the top 5000 fastest-growing private companies in Europe.
+In 2014, the company was renamed Odoo, to differentiate itself from the term "ERP".
+The name 'Odoo' was chosen by then OpenERP after they saw a correlation between company valuation and the number of "O"s in the names of the top 10 internet companies in 2014.
+In 2015, Inc. Magazine placed Odoo in the top 5,000 fastest-growing private companies in Europe.

 In 2019, the company raised a $90 million investment.

 In 2021, Odoo products were used by more than 5 million customers.
-Odoo expects to hire 1,000 new employees, according to CEO Fabien Pinckaers.
+Odoo expected to hire 1,000 new employees, according to CEO Pinckaers.

+In 2023, Odoo reported a 33% year-over-year revenue increase, reaching €282 million, and grew its workforce to over 2,200 employees.
+Despite its expansion, the company remains profitable.
+Pinckaers noted ongoing efforts to improve user onboarding and operational efficiency.

 Reception

-Odoo has received several recognitions; before its name change, it received awards as OpenERP including Trends Gazelle, Deloitte Technology Fast 50 Award and the InfoWorld's BOSSIE Award 2013.
+Odoo has received industry recognition for powerful and versatile Enterprise Resource Planning (ERP) system.
+Before its name change, it received awards as OpenERP including Trends Gazelle, Deloitte Technology Fast 50 Award and the InfoWorld's BOSSIE Award 2013.
 After changing its name to Odoo, it won consecutive BOSSIE Awards in 2014, 2015, and 2016.